Germania Fire Insurance Company Bowery Building

-We continue the Landmarks50 celebration with a look at another individual landmark in our neighborhood, the Germania Fire Insurance Company Bowery Building at 357 Bowery.
+Today we take a look at one of the many wonderful individual landmarks in our neighborhood, the Germania Fire Insurance Company Bowery Building at 357 Bowery.
 Designed by prominent German-American architect Carl Pfeiffer and built in 1870, the Germania Fire Insurance Company Bowery Building recalls the time when the Bowery was a major thoroughfare of America’s leading German-American neighborhood known as Klendeutschland (or Little Germany).
 The Germania Fire Insurance Company was founded in 1859, counting many prominent German-born New Yorkers among its executives and directors.
 The firm was prospering when it constructed the building to house its Klendeutschland office, although it moved this office farther up the Bowery about ten years later.

 Just over a century before the Germania Fire Insurance Company constructed its Bowery branch, the site was part of an extensive estate known as the Minthorn Farm.
 In 1756, following the death of its owner, Philip Minthorn, his heirs cut the farm into 27 pieces, including nine irregularly shaped finger-like parcels fronting the east side of the Bowery between East 1st and East 5th Streets.

 The property on Bowery stayed in the family for a number of years and was then sold to another prominent family, the Stilwels, who eventually leased the property at 357 Bowery to the Germania Fire Insurance Company.
 On June 27, 1870, architect Carl Pfeiffer filed a new building application for the Germania Building, which was to be four stories high with a 16-foot -deep shed-roofed rear extension, and about eight inches wider at its rear than its front to accommodate the irregular dimensions of its lot.
 Marc Eidlitz, a successful Austrian builder who had “strong ties to the German immigrant community,” completed the building in just three months.